BG3-Community-Library-Team/bg3-community/Tools/bg3-mod-helper.md

 - Github (Coming soon)
 - Vscode marketplace (Coming soon)

-This vscode extension is designed to help mod authors speed up their mod creation workflows.
+Create by ghostboats and khbsd, this vscode extension is designed to help mod authors speed up their mod creation workflows.
 The extension has multiple useful utilities that include but are not limited to:
 - Mod Packing
 - UUID/Handle generation
 - UUID Mapping